o19s/quepid/UPGRADING_RAILS_NOTES.md

 Todos:
-* Remove Spring, it doesn't help us in dockerized world.
+* DONE Remove Spring, it doesn't help us in dockerized world.
 * DONE Fix circle ci to run rails instead of rake for rails tests.
 OR, do we just use Github Actions?
 * DONE get bin/docker r bin/rake test:quepid to run `rails test`
 * DONE fix FK links